jbaiter/gphoto2-cffi/doc/index.rst

 =============

 Python bindings for `libgphoto2`_ with an interface that strives to be idiomatic.
-In contrast to other bindings for Python, gphoto2-cffi hides most of the lower-level abstractions and allows you to work with an elegent API that exposes most of the library's features in an idiomatic interface:
+In contrast to other bindings for Python, gphoto2-cffi hides most of the lower-level abstractions and reduces the API surface while still offering access to most of the library's features.

 .. code:: python